replayio/docs/src/app/page.md

 ---
-title: Getting started
+title: Welcome to Replay
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Learn how to record your app with the Replay browser and start time traveling with Replay DevTools. {% .lead %}

 {% quick-links %}

+{% quick-link
+  title="Time Travel"
+  icon="installation"
+  href="/"
+  description="A new paradigm for debugging your application with lossless replay."
+/%}

+{% quick-link
+  title="Replay DevTools"
+  icon="presets"
+  href="/time-travel"
+  description="Step-by-step guides to setting up your system and installing the library."
+/%}

+{% quick-link
+  title="Replay Test Suites"
+  icon="plugins"
+  href="/test-suites"
-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}
+  description="Step-by-step guides to setting up your system and installing the library."

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}

-{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}
+/%}

+{% quick-link
+  title="Replay Teams"
+  icon="theming"
+  href="/"
-{% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}
+  description="Learn to easily customize and modify your app's visual design to fit your brand."
+/%}

 {% /quick-links %}

-Possimus saepe veritatis sint nobis et quam eos.
-Architecto consequatur odit perferendis fuga eveniet possimus rerum cumque.
-Ea deleniti voluptatum deserunt voluptatibus ut non iste.

 ---